Seabury Hall: Campus

-The Seabury Hall campus includes an Upper School Building, two Middle School Buildings (Carter Hall & Haynes Hall), the 'A'ali'ikuhonua Creative Arts Center, the Erdman Athletic Center, the Castle Library, Cooper House, the AIM center (art, innovation, and music), and several other buildings.
+The Seabury Hall campus contains an Upper School Building, two Middle School Buildings (Carter Hall & Haynes Hall), the 'A'ali'ikuhonua Creative Arts Center, the Erdman Athletic Center, the Castle Library, Cooper House, the AIM center (art, innovation, and music), and several other buildings.
 Faculty housing is also available on campus for teachers and staff.

 The A'ali'ikuhonua Creative Arts Center is a building that is a part of the campus.
 The project cost $5.4 million and can seat up to 400 people.
 It opened in September 2012 and is used for performances, plays, music shows, and daily assemblies.

 Seabury Hall Craft Fair

 The annual Seabury Hall Craft Fair is a gathering of arts and entertainment located at the Seabury Hall campus.
 It is always held on the Saturday before Mother's Day in May.
 The fair features over 100 artists and crafters, including Maui-based woodworkers, traditional Hawaiian artists, jewelers, ceramists, and weavers.
 The fair is largely run by parents and students who are required to participate in order to raise money for financial aid.
-In addition, there are specialty foods, live music, fresh produce, cut flowers, children's games, rummage sale, and a silent auction.
+In addition, there are specialty foods, live music, fresh produce, cut flowers, children's games, talent show, and a silent auction.